African Americans and the Legal System

-Convening at the site of the historic Olney Street Baptist Church this noted tour begins with Black institution-building as a configuration of resistance.
-Continuing through the gentrified crossroads of Providence's East Side the tour will explore the ways in which institutionalized legal, economic, and social power sought to circumscribe the lives of Black Rhode Islanders.
-A central theme of the tour is a discussion about formations of organized challenges to white supremacy in Rhode Island.
+Convening at the site of the historic Olney Street Baptist Church this celebrated tour begins with Black institution-building as a configuration of resistance.
+Continuing through the gentrified crossroads of Providence's East Side/College Hill area the tour will explore the ways in which systemic legal, economic, and social power sought to circumscribe the lives of Black Rhode Islanders.
+A central theme of the tour is a discussion around formations of organized challenges to white settler supremacy in Rhode Island's history.

 During the 1700s the colony of Rhode Island, one founded on a notion of religious liberty, became the power center of the North American trade in enslaved Africans.
 This dynamic class considers the crucial role Rhode Island played as North America’s central slave trading colony and state, and what that meant for the historical formation of the Americas, as well as the modern world.
 We will learn critical aspects of this history, understand why it matters today, and examine contemporary conversations around raparations and racial justice.

 We Want Freedom: Black Technologies of Resistance

-This three-part **workshop intensive explores some of the essential technologies of Black resistance theory and/as praxis of radical organizing (cooperative economic thought and practice, blues theory, self-preservation defense).
+This workshop intensive contemplates some of the essential technologies of Black resistance theory and/as praxis of radical organizing (cooperative economic thought and practice, blues theory, self-preservation defense).
 Beginning with the memory of Fannie Lou Hamer, and centered in the south, this syllabus topic examines key players, strategies, and outcomes which gave political form and function to Black life.
 From education policy to police reforms, from voting rights to environmental justice, governmental policies were either shaped in, or significantly informed by Black radical movements.
 Using archival media and historic documentation we will look anew on the southern Black Freedom Struggle.

 Letter from a Birmingham Jail

-Focusing on Dr. King's Letter from a Birmingham Jail this four-part workshop considers the power of nonviolent direct action as an instrument to abolish unjust laws.
+Focusing on Dr. King's Letter from a Birmingham Jail this workshop intensive considers the power of nonviolent direct action as an instrument to abolish unjust laws.
 This workshop invites students to reflect on the concept of nonviolence as an instrument of social change.
 Students will be provided the opportunity to analyze primary source documents and discuss principles of social justice transformation in the past and present.